acuvity

 ```

-### Using the managed validation API
+### Using the scan and police API

 Instead of managing the different analyzers in code, and writing long procedures which make policy decisions around detections, you can make use of the policy engine of Acuvity.